YannCebron/springtricks/script.md

 ## Spring Boot
-Wizard: demonstrate search, disabled dependencies have tooltip to show required SB version, create project
+Wizard: demonstrate search, disabled dependencies have tooltip to show required SB version

+Choose `Web` and create project

 SB Main class: model graph "Show library models" to visualize autoconfig

-Add `@EnableIntegration`, quickfix to add corresponding starter
+Add `@EnableCaching`, quickfix to add corresponding starter

-Create dummy `@ConfigurationProperties` class with `String` property, setup annotation-processor
+Create dummy `@ConfigurationProperties` class with `String` property, setup annotation-processor with c/p from doc

 Use key in `application.properties`, "Find Usages" on setter navigates to this usage